 “you can’t do better than London Walks” London Day by Day

-If you can’t make the regularly scheduled, just-turn-up, public Blitz Walk, why not think about booking it as a private walk?
-If you go private you can have The Blitz Walk– or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make the regularly scheduled, just-turn-up, public Blitz walk why not think about booking it as a private walk?
+If you go private you can have the Blitz walk– or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 And – always with private walks – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.
 Ring Fiona or Noel on 020 7624 3978 or email us at firstname.lastname@example.org and we’ll set it up and make it happen for you.

 “Nah, don’t need it, got it all here,” you say.
 Er, roaming charges?
 Er, dead battery?
 Er, reading your phone in the bathtub and you drop it?
 [Smelling salts interval: sick as a parrot. ashen-faced.]
 Er, read the famous white leaflet in the bathtub and you drop it what do you do?
 Er, you dry it out.
-Anyway, maybe worth making a mental note that you can always pick up the famous white London Walks leaflet at the Cafe in the Crypt at St. Martin-in-the-Fields, the old church in Trafalgfar Square.
+Anyway, maybe worth making a mental note that you can always pick up the famous white London Walks leaflet at the Cafe in the Crypt at St. Martin-in-the-Fields, the old church in Trafalgar Square.
 They’re on the Information Table there, right by the box office.
 And indeed they also display them on the shop counter, right by the cash register.
 And it’s win-win because the Cafe in the Crypt is one of the town’s delights.
 Should be on everybody’s London itinerary.

 It’s not even close[/vc_column_text][/vc_column][/vc_row]